-Tariq Bashir, Acting Financial Controller and Company Secretary
+Tariq Bashir, Financial Controller and Company Secretary

-Mr Tariq is the Acting Financial Controller and Company Secretary of Sembcorp Salalah.
+Mr Tariq is the Financial Controller and Company Secretary of Sembcorp Salalah.

-Mr Tariq has joined Sembcorp Salalah on 16 September 2011.
-He has experience of more than 10 years and is well versed with financial and commercial aspects of the business.
-Before joining Sembcorp Salalah, he was working with KPMG and was involved in many power company audits.

-Mr Tariq holds a Bachelor of Commerce from University of the Punjab, Pakistan, and is a member of the Association of Chartered Certified Accountant.
+Mr Tariq joined Sembcorp Salalah in September 2011.
+He has more than 10 years of experience in the financial and commercial aspects of the business.
+Before joining Sembcorp Salalah, he was with KPMG and was involved in many power company audits.
+Mr Tariq holds a Bachelor of Commerce from the University of the Punjab, Pakistan, and is a member of the Association of Chartered Certified Accountants.